 Pop Tart Haunted Gingerbread House

 We set up the table with everything we’d need.
-I assembled the houses for the kids and let them dry for about 30 minutes before we began decorating them.
+I assembled a little haunted mansion for each of the kids and let them dry for about 30 minutes before we began decorating them.
 For a sturdier house, assemble them the day before you plan on decorating them to allow the pop tarts to harden a bit.

 Target had Halloween themed Circus Animal Cookies this year.
 They were so tiny and perfect!
 I also picked up frosting characters, candy corn, sprinkles, and Halloween M&Ms. We used those same M&Ms for our deep dish Halloween cookies.

-And can we talk about that divided tray?
+And can we talk about that divided tray that I used for our favorite candies?
 It comes with a lid and I use it ALL THE TIME for so many things!
 It’s a great snack platter when friends come over.
 I fill it with crackers and fruit.